simpledotorg/dhis2-hypertension-package/doc/installation_guide.md

 ## Installation

-Installation of the module consists of several steps:
+Installation of the package consists of several steps:

 1. [Preparing](#preparing-the-metadata-file) the metadata file with DHIS2 metadata.
 2. [Importing](#importing-metadata) the metadata file into DHIS2.